S

 The Saluki’s origins may date back to 7,000 B.C.
 Many facts about its early history are obscured, but there is a lot we do know.

 The origin of the name Saluki is not entirely clear.
-Some people have tried to associate it with the name of various cities or Sumerian or Arabic words.
+Some people have tried to associate it with the names of various cities or Sumerian or Arabic words.
 Alternative names for this breed include the Persian greyhound, Arabian hound, and gazelle hound.
 Arabians nicknamed them “el hor,” meaning “the noble,” and prized them as much as their famous horses.

 Originally bred in the Fertile Crescent, this breed has appeared in Egyptian art, Persian poetry, and Arab texts.
-From the Silk Road trading routes it spread as far as China, and it was brought back to Europe by the returning Crusaders in the 1100s AD.
+From the Silk Road trading routes, it spread as far as China, and it was brought back to Europe by the returning Crusaders in the 1100s AD.
 They were first brought to the United States in the early 1830s from a peacekeeping mission to the Ottoman Empire (now Turkey).

 Salukis standing together